-For the financial year ended 31 March 2013 (‘FY2013’), the Ireka Group recorded total revenue of RM329.93 million, a decrease of 23.3% compared to the financial year 2012 (‘FY2012’).
-The Infrastructure Division, through its construction activities, continued to be the main contributor of the Group’s turnover, accounting for approximately 93% of the Group’s total revenue.
-The Real Estate Division, through its development management services provided to Aseana Properties Limited ( a 23.07% associate of Ireka Corporation Berhad ) and the Technologies Division are the contributors to nearly all of the remaining of the Group’s total revenue.
+For the financial year ended 31 March 2014 (‘FY2014’), the Group recorded total revenue of RM289.7 million, a decrease of 12.2% compared to the FY2013.
+The Infrastructure Division through its construction activities remain as the major revenue contributor for the Group, accounting for approximately 80.1% of the Group’s total revenue.
+The Real Estate Division, through development management services provided to Aseana Properties Limited, a 23.07% associate of Ireka Corporation Berhad and the Technologies Division are the contributors to the remaining of the Group’s total revenue.

-The Group recorded losses of RM40.21 million in FY2013, compared to profits of RM10.40 million in FY2012, largely due to negative results of Aseana Properties Limited (‘Aseana Properties’) and operating losses of Ireka Engineering & Construction Sdn Bhd (‘IECSB’).
-The losses from Aseana Properties are mainly attributed to pre-opening expenses and operating losses from Harbour Mall Sandakan and Four Points by Sheraton Sandakan which are at an early operational stage, coupled with a reduction in the fair value of Aseana Properties’ holding in an equity investment.
+The Group recorded losses of RM27.3 million in FY2014, compared to losses of RM40.2 million in FY2013, largely due to negative results of Aseana Properties Limited (‘Aseana Properties’) and operating losses of Ireka Engineering & Construction Sdn.
+Bhd. (‘IECSB’).
+The losses from Aseana Properties are mainly attributed to operating losses from Harbour Mall Sandakan and Four Points by Sheraton Sandakan, pre-opening expenses and operating losses from Aloft Kuala Lumpur Sentral Hotel as well as the City International Hospital which is in early operational stage.

 INFRASTRUCTURE DIVISION PERFORMANCE REVIEW